kowshid/kowshid.github.io/_pages/experiences.md

 REVE Systems is a leading solution provider for the IP-based telecommunication industry, which provides products like soft-switch, SMS platforms, and cloud telephony.

-- Developed the admin and customer portals for the VoIP enterprise platform.
-Used Spring Boot, Struts, MySQL, and Postman.
+- Developed admin and customer portals for a telecommunications company.
+Used Spring Boot, Struts, and MySQL.
-- Implemented BalanceManager using Redis Pub/Sub for call and SMS authorization, enabling a transition from a postpaid to a more cost-effective prepaid business model.
+-Implemented BalanceManager using Redis Pub/Sub for call and SMS authorization, enabling a transition from a postpaid to a more cost-effective prepaid business model.
 - Automated the call rate entry process across multiple origins and destinations by developing an email-driven solution, eliminating manual data entry errors, reducing workload, and cutting associated operational costs.
 - Integrated the ELK Stack (Elasticsearch, Logstash, Kibana) for efficient log monitoring and analysis.
 - Maintained and updated documentation for clients, testers, and the product team throughout the software development life cycle.